 - Besides the three mandated services, townships can provide other services and develop programs to meet their residents needs that might include: Senior Citizens services, Disabled citizens services, Youth services, Health services, Relief services, Emergency services, Environmental services, Animal services, and Educational and Recreational services.

-In addition to the some facts, we thought we would give you a brief description of the duties of our elected officials.
+In addition to some of the facts, we thought we would give you a brief description of the duties of our elected officials.

 Township Supervisor: This person is essentially the Chief Executive Officer of the township, chair of the town board of trustees, supervisor of general assistance and treasurer of all town funds.